“Molecular Mechanisms of Disease:

 - is responsible for compliance with the ASIP 2018 Scientific Integrity Policy.

-TOPIC CATEGORIES (the Organizing Committee reserves the right to reassign topic categories after review):
+TOPIC CATEGORIES (the PISA 2018 Program Committee reserves the right to reassign topic categories after review):

 Atherosclerosis and Cardiovascular Disease